opentelekomcloud-docs/image-management-service/dev_guide/source/common_scenarios/sharing_an_image/updating_the_image_sharing_status_in_batches.rst

               "0b680482-acaa-4045-b14c-9a8c7dfe9c70"
             ],  //Image IDs (mandatory, list<string>)
             "project_id": "edc89b490d7d4392898e19b2deb34797",  //Project IDs (mandatory, string)
-            "status": "accepted"  //Image sharing status: accepted indicates that shared images will be accepted. (mandatory, string)
+            "status": "accepted"  //Image sharing status which can be accepted or rejected (mandatory, string) }
-      }

    If the request is successful, a job ID is returned.